johnofleek/RPi_SierraWireless_PPP/README.md

 | Stretch | HL7698 |

-The chat script is written to allow PAP or CHAP authentication.

 Note that the reason pppd's built in authentication isn't used is that some of the modules don't like doing that